flavienbwk/directframework/README.md

 Notes of the version :
 ------------------------------
-* Fixed language implementation errors.
+* Fixed error in Router.php for the index.
-* Clarified README.
+* Removed a useless instruction.

 [1]: https://berwick.fr/projects/directframework/documentation
 [2]: https://berwick.fr/projects/directframework/documentation/support-multi-lang